Poincare

 Documentation

 Documentation is structured as a series of interactive marimo notebooks which cover basic and advanced topics.
-They can be ran by following the links in the highlighted titles to open them in the browser or by cloning the dyscolab-tutorials repository to open them locally.
+They can be ran in the browser either in a static or interactive version or by cloning the dyscolab-tutorials repository to open them locally.

 Basics